uhkniazi/CGraphClust/README.md

 count matrix based on its order in the hclust object (using the type 1 vertex names).
 Each cluster was assigned a label earlier which was the most common shared type 2 vertex in that cluster (e.g. the most common REACTOME term for a cluster of genes).
-For each set of genes in the cluster based on the cluster label (we haven't seen it yet, but it may be possible that a cluster label may be assigned to more than one clusters?) - we add the scaled (or not scaled) expression values for each gene together, i.e. taking the marginal of the contingency table, adding across the columns (compressing the columns) to create one total expression row for each cluster.
+For each set of genes in the cluster based on the cluster label (we haven't seen it yet, but it may be possible that a cluster label may be assigned to more than one clusters?) - we take the mean of the scaled (or not scaled) expression values for each gene together, i.e. taking the marginal of the contingency table, averaging across the columns (compressing the columns) to create one total expression row for each cluster.

 # f_ivStabilizeData and f_mCalculateLikelihoodMatrix